Bihta Air Force Station: New civil airport

-Project Features
+Project features

-Of the 126 acres of land acquired by the State Government near Bihta airbase, 108 acres will be used by AAI to build the civil enclave while the remaining 18 acres will be used by the State Government for development of amenities, including a VIP lounge, a hotel and a hangar.
-The 20-km long four-lane Danapur-Bihta Elevated Road to be built at a cost of around Rs 2,000 crore, will connect the airport with the city.
+Of the 126 acre of land acquired by the State Government near Bihta airbase, 108 acre will be used by AAI to build the civil enclave while the remaining 18 acre will be used by the State Government for development of amenities, including a VIP lounge, a hotel and a hangar.
+The 20 km long four-lane Danapur-Bihta Elevated Road, to be built at a cost of around Rs 2,000 crore, will connect the airport with Patna.

-The terminal building of the civil enclave will have the capacity to cater up to 2.5 million passengers per annum.
-It will be two-storied, with the ground floor for arrival and first floor for the departure of passengers.

-The terminal will cover 68,000 sqm.
+The Bihta terminal design draws architectural inspiration from the Mauryan and Gupta eras, as well as Nalanda and Vikramashila.
+Designed for a 5-star GRIHA rating, it incorporates sustainable infrastructure including a sewage treatment plant for recycled water usage.
+The terminal building of the civil enclave will have the capacity to handle up to 5 million passengers per annum and can be increased to 10 million per annum as required.
+It will have two levels, with the ground floor for arrivals and first floor for the departure of passengers.
+The terminal will cover 68,000 m^{2} (6.8 ha) and will feature 64 check-in counters, 16 self-check-in kiosks, 10 Automatic Tray Retrieval Systems (ATRS), and five aerobridges.
 The project is estimated to cost around ₹1,413 crore.
-The building will feature 64 check-in counters, 16 self-check-in kiosks, 10 Automatic Tray Retrieval Systems (ATRS), and five aerobridges.

-The Bihta terminal draws architectural inspiration from the Mauryan and Gupta eras, as well as Nalanda and Vikramashila.
-Designed for a 5-star GRIHA rating, it incorporates sustainable infrastructure including a sewage treatment plant for recycled water usage.
+The government has also acquired the land needed to extend the runway by almost 50% to a length of 12000 ft.
+This will allow large aircraft such as the Boeing 777 and Airbus A380 to operate from the airport.
 In addition, an advanced category-II Instrument Landing System (ILS) will be installed at the new airport so that flights can land there at a visibility as low as 350 m.